drmartinezrabert/EcoSysEM/README.md

 [🔼 Back to **Fundamentals and usage**](#fundamentals-and-usage) &nbsp;&nbsp;&nbsp;|| &nbsp;&nbsp;&nbsp;[🔼 Back to **Contents**](#readme-contents)

 #### <ins>Bioenergetics</ins>
-With the <ins>Bioenergetics</ins> module, the user can evaluate the dynamic energy yield of reactions (_i.e.,_ the amount of energy produce per cell per time) considering the environmental conditions.
-Moreover, the cellular requirments for growth, maintenance and survival can be estimated in function of temperature based on literature values.
-The functions to obtain the required cell-specific powers (CSP) are found in `bioenergetics.py` module, more specifically under the class `CSP` .
+With the <ins>Bioenergetics</ins> module, the user can evaluate the dynamic energy yield of reactions (_i.e.,_ the amount of energy produced per cell per time) considering the environmental conditions.
+Moreover, the cellular requirements for growth, maintenance and survival can be estimated as a function of temperature based on literature values.
+The functions to obtain the required cell-specific powers (CSP) are found in `bioenergetics.py` module, more specifically under the class `CSP`.
 The main function is `CSP.getAllCSP`.
 > [!NOTE]
 > CSP can only be calculated for one metabolism (and specific compound) at a time.
 > When required, non-standard Gibbs free energy and uptake rates can either be given as float (or np.ndarray of floats) or set to None.